Mount Merrion: Fitzwilliam family

 The lands came into the possession of the Norman Fitzwilliam family in the 15th century.
 The family was originally based in Dundrum having come to Ireland in the year 1210.

 The Fitzwilliams inherited Merrion Castle from Sir John Cruys, who built the castle on lands which are today the property of the Sisters of Charity and St Mary's Home and School for the Blind.
 Merrion features on the 1598 map, "A Modern Depiction of Ireland, One of the British Isles" (by Abraham Ortelius as "Mergon").

-By 1710 the castle was in such a bad state of repair that Richard, the 5th Viscount Fitzwilliam, selected 100 acres (0.4 km²) on which he built Mount Merrion House, surrounding the house by an 8 ft granite wall.
+By 1710 the castle was in such a bad state of repair that Richard, the 5th Viscount Fitzwilliam, selected 100 acres (0.4 km^{2}) on which he built Mount Merrion House, surrounding the house by an 8 ft granite wall.
 The house was completed in 1711 and served as a new seat by the 5th Viscount Fitzwilliam on the hill at Mount Merrion.
 The Fitzwilliam family left for England around 1726.
 Although the family no longer lived in Mount Merrion House, they retained possession of it, and rented the house out.

 The next Fitzwilliam to take a major interest in Mount Merrion was Richard FitzWilliam, 7th Viscount FitzWilliam, who remained a bachelor all his life.
 It was he who willed £100,000 to build the Fitzwilliam Museum in Cambridge, his former university.
 Prior to his death in 1816, he bequeathed his vast estates to his cousin George Herbert, 11th Earl of Pembroke.
 Mount Merrion was occupied for a time by the Fitzwilliam agent Barbara Verschoyle and her husband, then Lord Herbert of Lea, and later by Sir Neville Wilkinson, from 1903 to 1914.

 On first edition OSI Maps (early to mid 19th century) the townland is named 'Mount Merrion or Callary', and that name is still in evidence by Callary Road which runs to the east of Foster Ave.